Board of Directors

 With a Ph.D. in History from the University of Washington, Raymond Rast is an Associate Professor of History at Gonzaga University in Spokane.
 His scholarship focuses on tourism, mobility, social and cultural diversity, historic preservation, and “sense of place” in the modern American West.
 He also serves as a current member of the Spokane Historic Landmarks Commission and Latinos in Heritage Conservation.
 He has written several National Register and National Historic Landmark nominations and has also worked directly with the National Park Service in various consulting roles, including serving as the lead historian for NPS’s Cesar Chavez Special Resource Study which led to President Obama’s creation of the Cesar E. Chavez National Monument in 2012.

-Filling our one-year Student board position is Zoe Scuderi.
+Graduating from our Student board position to a full three-year board term is Zoe Scuderi.
 Born in Guam but raised in the Pacific Northwest, Zoe recently graduated from the University of Cambridge with a masters degree in building history after studying history and architecture at the University of Washington in 2018.
 Zoe also recently moved to Boise, Idaho, to begin her career as an architectural historian for Bionomics Environmental, a cultural resource consulting firm.
 When not working, Zoe likes to explore historic buildings, play pickleball, and kayak.

-Returning for his second stint on the Washington Trust board, Steve Stroming is a Project Executive at Rafn Company with the “dream job” of focusing almost solely on historic renovation and seismic retrofit projects.
+Returning for his second stint on the Washington Trust board, Steve Stroming is a retired project executive at Rafn Company focusing almost solely on historic renovation and seismic retrofit projects.
 A graduate of the UW architecture program, Steve’s passion for historic building preservation began with the adaptive reuse of Seattle’s Coliseum Theater for the Banana Republic flagship store in 1994 and has gone on to include renovations of the Cadillac Hotel, Pacific Science Center, Washington Hall, Good Shepherd Center, Building 18 at Magnusson Park, Town Hall Seattle, the former Fire Station 23 for Byrd Barr Place, and many more.
 Steve, his wife Susan, and their dog Luna live on Tiger Mountain near Issaquah.
 This also happens to place him close to the mountains to pursue other favorite activities like back-country skiing, hiking, paragliding, and just being out in the woods!

 Dr. Stephanie Toothman retired in June 2017 as Associate Director of Cultural Resources, Partnerships, and Science after 39 years with the National Park Service.
 In May 2018, she returned to NPS as a Special Assistant to the Acting Associate Director under a special appointment authority for retired employees whose skills and knowledge can continue to benefit the NPS.
 Before serving as Associate Director, Stephanie was the Chief of Cultural Resources for the Pacific West Region and also served as Regional Historian and Chief of Cultural Resources for the Pacific Northwest Region.
 She entered the NPS as a historian with the National Register of Historic Places and spent two years with the Heritage Conservation and Recreation Service before it was folded back into NPS in 1981.
 Stephanie brings a multi-disciplinary perspective to resource management, with degrees in American Studies from Smith College and American Civilization from the University of Pennsylvania.
 She received the Distinguished Service Award in 2017.